erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

-By importing and calling useState it declares a “state variable”.
-In this case, our variable is called count. useState only takes one argument and that is the initial state, the state does not have to be an object. useState returns a pair of values, the current state and a function that updates it.
+By importing and calling `useState()` it declares a “state variable”.
+In this case, our variable is called `count`.

+`useState()` only takes one argument and that is the initial state, the state does not have to be an object.

+`useState()` returns a pair of values, the current state and a function that updates it.
 By destructuring our array into two variables, we can closely group the two values that uses the state and affects the state.

-Therefore our current state is the value of count and our incrementCounter is the function that updates count.
+Therefore our current state is the value of `count` and our `incrementCounter` is the function that updates `count`.

 Notice how each variable correlates with its respective value, and functions stay DRY and reusable.
 There is no need for the context of this anymore and I saved some finger strength and time.